 02.Give it away

 There are plenty of people out there who’d appreciate those things you no longer use.
 But how do you connect with them?
-One option is using a recycling network.
+One option is using a recycling or sharing network.

 Freecycle is one group operating free, individual micro-groups for areas around Australia.
 Just join the group local to you, then list those things you’d like to give away.